ostadabbas/in-bed-pose-estimation/README.md

 This code is based on the original "[Convolutional Pose Machines](http://arxiv.org/abs/1602.00134)" caffe version, CVPR 2016.

 We hook up our data to original CPM for your convenience.
-You can also only download our minimal version (... link) which includes our pretrianed model and network definition prototxt file and hook up everything to original CPM.
+You can also only download our [minimal version](http://www.coe.neu.edu/Research/AClab/pose/CPM_MANNE_min.zip) which includes our pretrianed model and network definition prototxt file and hook up everything to original CPM.

+Besides CPM pose estimation, we also provides toolkit towards practical application including on-demand estimation trigger, bed orientation detection based on 2-end HOG pose rectification.

 Contact: Shuangjun Liu (shuliu@ece.neu.edu, shuangjunliu16@gmail.com)
 Sarah Ostadabbas (ostadabbas@ece.neu.edu)